 Developing and piloting appropriate tools tailored to each assignment and context is paramount for achieving replicable results.
-For the 2017 US DOS work in Syria, we rapidly started the evaluation for the DOS by developing survey questionnaires and a KII guide based on the evaluation questions.
-Following DOS’s approval of draft English and Arabic versions of these tools, during the training of the Syrian Data Collection Team Lead, the word choices and meaning of the Arabic-language materials were scrutinized and debated.
+For the 2017 US DOS work in Middle East, we rapidly started the evaluation for the DOS by developing survey questionnaires and a KII guide based on the evaluation questions.
+Following DOS’s approval of draft English and Arabic versions of these tools, during the training of the Middle Eastern Data Collection Team Lead, the word choices and meaning of the Arabic-language materials were scrutinized and debated.
 The questionnaires and other tools were edited, and subsequently vetted by the enumerators.
 The KII guide was also modified after piloting.
 After several iterations, the KII and survey questionnaires were approved by DOS, and survey questionnaires were created in Magpi.
 After this consultative approach was followed, these survey tools worked faultlessly to collect appropriate data.

 Quality control is ensured through the thorough training of every i-APS data collection team.
-Again, for the i-APS 2017 Department of State’s civil society evaluation in Syria, we developed a training program and agenda to assist the Data Collection team leader in training the data collection team.
+Again, for the i-APS 2017 Department of State’s civil society evaluation in Middle East, we developed a training program and agenda to assist the Data Collection team leader in training the data collection team.
 The training explained the project to be evaluated and the questions that the evaluation was intended to answer.
 This also included a step-by-step guide for data collection and the use of Magpi, the tools under development, and samples of poor-quality versus high-quality note-taking from previous KIIs.

 Our team was effective in training all the required staff in a calibrated sequence that improved the tools, obtained buy-in and agreement for them from our local team, and thereby established a basis for the survey.